Maximum residue levels for benomyl

 What is changing?

 Benomyl is currently included within the definition of carbendazim.
 The MRLs for benomyl are therefore currently the same as those for carbendazim.
-The Commission proposed to set specific separate MRLs for benomyl at the default level of 0.01 mg/kg for all products (except for teas, coffee, herbal infusions, cocoa, carobs, hops, spices, and honey, for which an MRL of 0.05 mg/kg would apply).
-The proposed changes compared to today’s carbendazim MRLs are set out in Table 1.
+The EU is discussing setting MRLs for benomyl at the default level of 0.01 mg/kg for all products (except for teas, coffee, herbal infusions, cocoa, carobs, hops, spices, and honey, for which an MRL of 0.05 mg/kg would apply).
+The proposed changes compared with current carbendazim MRLs are set out in Table 1.

 Why?

-The European Food Safety Authority (EFSA) suggested establishing separate MRLs for benomyl and carbendazim (EFSA 2023).
+In 2021, the European Food Safety Authority (EFSA) suggested establishing separate MRLs for benomyl and carbendazim (EFSA 2021).
 Benomyl is not approved as an active substance for plant protection products in the EU.
-Therefore no EU toxicological reference values for benomyl are available, making it challenging to assess the safety of MRLs for this substance.
-As benomyl lacks authorisation for use in the EU, and no import tolerances or Codex maximum residue limits (CXLs) exist, the Commission considered that the default MRL of 0.01 mg/kg should be applied (or the LOD of 0.05 mg/kg where 0.01 mg/kg cannot be achieved analytically).
+Therefore, no EU toxicological reference values for benomyl are available, making it challenging to assess the safety of MRLs for this substance.
+As benomyl lacks authorisation for use in the EU, and no import tolerances or Codex maximum residue limits (CXLs) exist, the European Commission considered that the default MRL of 0.01 mg/kg should be applied (or the LOD of 0.05 mg/kg where 0.01 mg/kg cannot be achieved analytically).

 Timeline